Just-Some-Bots/MusicBot/README.md

 ### Commands

-The bot is controlled by very easy commands.
+The bot is controlled by very easy commands that you enter in the discord chat.
 We have a list of commands in the [wiki](https://github.com/SexualRhinoceros/MusicBot/wiki/Configuration-file "Commands list").

 ### Sounds cool, How do I use it?
 Simply download the bot, set the dependencies up, then run `runbot.bat`! (or `run.sh` on mac, run.py on linux)